Jayasreev13/idem-candidate-task-jayasree/reports/presentation_outline.md

 # Suggested slide outline

 You do **not** need to follow this exactly, but it may help structure your deck.
-Please keep the total length to about 10 slides.
+Please keep the total length to not more than 7 slides.

 ---